Gertrude Lintz: Biography

 According to her memoir, Lintz was born in England to John Henry Davies and his wife.
 The family was of Welsh descent and had 13 children.
 After spending much of his income unwisely, her father moved the family to the United States when she was young.
 In 1914 she married physician William "Bill" Lintz (15 July 1883 – 1 September 1969).
 They lived at 8365 Shore Road in Bay Ridge, Brooklyn, New York City, a waterfront "brownstone stoop of a mansion of faded grandeur straight out of Charles Addams' macabre cartoons" according to circus executive Henry Ringling North.

 On 21 February 1925 her St. Bernard, CH Hercuveen Aurora Borealis, became the first of her breed to win an All-Breed Best in Show at the Maryland Kennel Club's twelfth annual dog show in Baltimore, Maryland.

 Lintz later became known as an eccentric exotic animal collector.
 She owned two gorillas, Gargantua (called Buddy at that time) and Massa.
 She was known to drive around Brooklyn with a fully clothed gorilla or chimpanzee sitting in the passenger seat.
 She treated them as her children, including dressing them and teaching them to eat at the table with cutlery.
 Buddy/Gargantua later became a major circus attraction after being sold to The Ringling Bros. and Barnum & Bailey Circus in 1937.
 He had been frightened by a thunder storm and, having escaped from his cage, climbed into bed with his "mother", Lintz.
-Massa was sold to the Philadelphia Zoo in 1935 after being severely startled when accidentally splashed with water.
-He became the oldest gorilla on record at 54 years old and his story, with elements of Gargantua's life, was made into the film Buddy (1997).
+Massa was sold to the Philadelphia Zoo in 1935 after he attacked Lintz, who had accidentally startled him.
+He became the oldest gorilla on record at 54 years old and his story, with elements of Gargantua's life, was fictionalized and made into the film Buddy (1997).

-One of her chimpanzees, Captain Jiggs, also became a well known national figure.
-In 1938 she claimed to have taught another chimpanzee, Susan, to talk and demonstrated this on the radio.
+One of her chimpanzees, Captain Jiggs, also became a well-known national figure, but in 1938 he escaped and was shot and killed by police.
+Lintz claimed to have taught another chimpanzee, Suzabella or Suzy, to talk and demonstrated this on the radio.
 The only words spoken by the chimp were "Who-who".
+Suzy died in adolescence, and her body was shipped to Harvard's Peabody Museum, where it has been used in evolutionary research.